-It’s beer drinking time!
 Can’t get to Germany?
-Don’t worry, there are places to celebrate Oktoberfest in the US.
-Here are a few favorites!
+Don’t worry, there are plenty of places to celebrate Oktoberfest in the US.
+Below you’ll find our favorite Oktoberfest events!

 Tucked into the Cascade mountains of Central Washington lies a surprising Oktoberfest destination.
 In fact, if you didn’t know better, you would think you were in a small Bavarian village in the mountains of Germany.